dorjeduck/kamo/README.md

 ### 2D regression problem

-`train_2d.mojo` implements a 2D regression problem.
+[train_2d.mojo](train_2d.mojo) implements a 2D regression problem.
 We compare again the performance of a classical MLP with two KAN networks: B-Spline-based and Chebyshev polynomial-based edges.

 <img src="imgs/train_2d.png" width="600"/>

 Performance:

 <img src="imgs/training_2d_progressbar.png" width="600"/>

+## Remarks

+- The current implementation covers only the basic KAN concepts.
+The paper [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) suggests various ways to enhance KANs, such as sparsification and grid extension, which have inspired extensive follow-up research.
+There is plenty of room for improvement in our implementation.
+- Additional basis functions for edges have been proposed, such as Gaussian Radial Basis Functions, as seen in [FastKAN](https://github.com/ZiyaoLi/fast-kan).
+We plan to add these and other basis functions to this repository.
+- While each edge in a KAN layer has individual weights, the basis functions are evaluated for each edge using the same input values from the previous layer.
+These values can be effectively cached, resulting in approximately a 50% speedup.
+We have enabled this caching by default using the `PHI_CACHING` parameter.

+## Resources

+- The GitHub repository associated with the above referenced paper can be found here: [pykan](https://github.com/KindXiaoming/pykan).
+- [Awesome KAN](https://github.com/mintisan/awesome-kan) A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kolmogorov-Arnold Network (KAN).

 ## Changelog